Apollo Global Management, Inc. 7.625% Fixed-Rate Resettable Junior Subordinated Notes due 2053 research snapshot

 APOS AI Stock Analysis

 APOS AI stock analysis treats APOS as an exchange-traded debt security, not Apollo Global Management common stock.
 APOS is Apollo's 7.625% fixed-rate resettable junior subordinated note due 2053, with $25 denomination, a $600 million initial principal amount, and quarterly interest.
-The latest independently sourced quote was $25.45 on June 26, 2026, above the $25 call price.
-That premium can be offset by coupon income, but it also creates call, interest-rate, credit, reset-rate, liquidity, and deferral risk.
+The last independent quote was $25.68 at the July 31, 2026 close, above the $25 call price.
+That premium is modest at about 2.7% and can be offset by coupon income, but it still leaves call, interest-rate, credit, reset-rate, liquidity, and deferral risk.
 This page uses scenarios rather than a price prediction and is for informational use only.

 Current price